The Presbyterian College, Montreal

 The Presbyterian College/Le Collège Presbytérien is a Theological College of the Presbyterian Church in Canada, and is affiliated with McGill University through its School of Religious Studies.
 The Presbyterian College's student base comes from across Canada and around the world.
 It is located at 3495 University Street, Montreal, in Quebec.

 Mission

 The Presbyterian College is a theological College of The Presbyterian Church in Canada.
-It is a member of the Montreal School of Theology, a Consortium of three theological colleges: Diocesan College (Anglican), The Presbyterian College, and the United Theological College.
+It is one of two members of the Montreal School of Theology, along with the Anglican Montreal Diocesan Theological College (whose United Church Studies program is the successor to the former United Theological College).